Saint John, NB October 16-20, 2023, Category I Vibration Specialist Course – Leading to certification – exam not included

 Students are encouraged to bring their own vibration instruments if at all possible and the appropriate software on their laptop computers; however, it is not necessary to rent a unit to participate in the course.
 Opportunity to use some other vibration instruments will also be provided with accessibility depending on the number of participants and how many systems students bring.

 Opportunity to write the CMVA Category 1 exam will be provided at the end of the course.
-This exam is 50 questions that are multiple choice and 75% or better is required to pass.
-There is also the ‘hands-on’ practicum that must be completed to be eligible for certification by CMVA.
-It is the participant’s responsibility to make arrangements that allow them to complete this part of the requirement.
+This exam is 60 questions that are multiple choice and 70% or better is required to pass.

 Candidates hoping for certification should also be aware that ISO standard recommends a minimum of 6 months full time (40 hours per week) experience with vibration analysis data collection work in addition to the 32 hours of training provided in this course.